Welcome to the Bayou Teche Black Bear Festival Website

 Downtown Historic Franklin, Louisiana

-We invite you to the Fifteenth Annual Bayou Teche Black Bear Festival, along the banks of the Bayou Teche, is noted for its beautiful antebellum homes, quaint bed and breakfasts, and majestic live oaks.
+We invite you to the Seventeenth Annual Bayou Teche Black Bear Festival, along the banks of the Bayou Teche, is noted for its beautiful antebellum homes, quaint bed and breakfasts, and majestic live oaks.
 The city is surrounded by expansive cypress tupelo swamps, the unique and expansive Atchafalaya Basin, and in the heart of the nation's "energy coast," where the infrastructure for the production and transport of much of the oil and gas that is distributed to the rest of the United States can be found.
 The area has a rich natural heritage, with a bountiful list of species readily available for the wildlife fancier.
 Among those is the Louisiana black bear (Ursus americanus luteolus ).